Quy Nhon Travel Guide: A Hidden Gem On Vietnam’s Coast

 It’s still a bit unknown; most backpackers that I mentioned Quy Nhon to gave me a quizzical look, though I nevertheless met a fair number of travellers once I arrived.
 The only person I spoke to who was also going there was an in-the-know expat living in Vietnam whom I met at a train station.

-The city of Quy Nhon itself is not so noteworthy in terms of typical ‘things to do’, though it does offer the chance to explore some local markets and streets for a taste of Vietnamese city life.
-More interesting than the city are the nice beaches that are within a 30-minute or so radius of it.
+The city of Quy Nhon itself is maybe not so noteworthy in terms of typical ‘things to do’ that you tick off a list, though it does offer the chance to explore some markets and local streets for a taste of Vietnamese city life.
+More interesting are the nice beaches along its boulevard as well as within a 30-minute or so radius of the city.

-Although it’s slightly off the beaten track, once you get to Quy Nhon (pronounced like Kwee N-yawn), you’ll find plenty of accommodation options and a small number of backpackers and travellers.
+Although it’s slightly off the usual travel route, once you get to Quy Nhon (pronounced like Kwee N-yawn), you’ll find plenty of accommodation options and a small number of backpackers and travellers.

 The beaches of Quy Nhon

-Most beaches in Quy Nhon are not majorly developed, mostly having a relaxed hammock-ey beach hostel vibe.
+Most beaches in Quy Nhon are not hugely developed, mostly having a relaxed hammock-ey beach hostel vibe.

 Bai Xep beach